Turkey Property Law Reinstated! Applications from new foreign buyers now being accepted

 The new law has now been ratified by the Turkish Government, and yesterday, 14th November 2005, the Land Registry was able to recommence processing deed applications for property by foreigners.
 This means that all applications by foreigners wishing to purchase holiday homes will be processed as before by the Turkish Land Registry.
 The only significant change known at the moment is a reduction in the amount of land foreigners can purchase, down now to 10,000 hectares.

-British Embassy in Ankara has not yet updated the information on its website, but readers should expect to see new information published soon.
+As yet, the British Embassy in Ankara has not yet updated the information on its website, but readers should expect to see new information published soon.

 1 Comments: